domarp-j/react-testing/PITCHME.md

 +++

-Separating components into Logical & Presentational components is not a hard & fast rule.
+Separating components into logical & presentational components is not a hard & fast rule.
 It's just an ideal to strive for.

+Note:
+It's not always super straightforward to determine what components should be "smart" and what should be "dumb".
+Just do the best you can.

 ---

 ### I Have Smart & Dumb Components - Now What?

-Now we are in a good place to think about testing!
+Let's think about what each component does!

 Note:
 Or at least you've tried to separate them as much as possible.

----

-### Unit vs Integration

-- Unit: Testing the functionality and behavior of a **single** component
-- Integration: Testing the functionality and behavior of **multiple** components as they interact with one another

-Note:
-These are my personal definitions of unit & integration tests in React.

-+++

-### Unit vs Integration

-- Unit: Testing the functionality and behavior of a **single** component
-  - Presentational, or "dumb" components
-- Integration: Testing the functionality and behavior of **multiple** components as they interact with one another
-  - Logical/container, or "smart" components

-+++

-Differentiating between smart and dumb components has made it easy for us to determine what type of tests to run for each component.

-Note:
-This is a good start, but let's keep digging to really understand the React testing mentality.

 ---